oslomet-arx-as-a-service/Rapport/test-documentation/test-documentation.md

 ### Execution
 Ensuring a stable build is produced for each ending of a sprint is important, therefor testing was continuesly done throughtout the project.
 For each new feature implemented a unit test must follow before being allowed to be merged to the master branch.
 Integration testing is done after all features in a sprint is implemented.
 Finaly system testing and edge case testing was done to ensure that the service works properly and in an event of an error, show a detailed explaination of what occured as well as make sure the correct error is shown.

+Checking the branch before being approved to merge
 ![merge rules](/test-documentation/img/mergeRules.png)

+All check passed
 ![merge rules](/test-documentation/img/mergeRulesApprove.png)

 - #### Travis